jameswoo/jameswoo.github.io/README.md

 ## Bottom Section ##
 1. Replace the right image to your personal image (no group photo, just your personal photo)
-2. Replace the paragraph to order list.
+2. Replace the paragraph to ordered list (number list).
 Add five movie titles that you like most.
-3. Change the button text to “My Github”, link it to your Github page.
+3. Change the button 3 text to “My Github”, link it to your Github page.
 The link should be opened in self window.